-Beneﬁts listed are typical of SCA internships.
-Due to the variety of partnerships, they do sometimes vary.
-Speciﬁc beneﬁts will be conﬁrmed at the time you are selected for an internship.
+Benefits listed are typical of SCA internships.
+Due to the variety of partnerships, benefits may vary.
+Specific benefits will be confirmed at the time you are selected for an internship.

 *The AmeriCorps Education Award Program is a grant program contingent upon federal funding.
-SCA receives a set number of education awards each year, and sometimes our member numbers exceed the amount of awards made available to us.
+SCA receives a set number of spots in the AmeriCorps program each year for eligible internships.
+Learn more about AmeriCorps at SCA.

 SCA internships are volunteer positions, but a subsistence living allowance is provided to cover basic food expenses.
 In some cases, interns may need or want to bring additional funds for personal needs such as dining out, recreational activities, or gas.